 When you’re in restricted airspace, you’ll be expected to obey a speed limit and to lock in a flight path to your destination, which you are not allowed to deviate from.
 Speeding or flying an unplanned route will be met with warnings, and if these fail it will be met with escalation.
 It is also common practice for the final part of the landing or docking process to be automated - pilots must flip a physical switch in their bridge that allows them to hand over control of their ship to the spaceport they’re docking with.
 Smaller spaceports or pirate outposts may be less strict about enforcing this last rule, however.

 Sensors & Stealth

-The TN of the Electronics roll to detect an object is usually 4.
-Objects with sensors are generally aware they’ve been “buzzed” unless you succeed with a raise.
+Like a Notice check, exactly how much detail you’re able to pick up with your sensors depends on how close you are and how well you roll.
 Once an object is identified, it can usually be tracked without any further rolls unless it is obstructed or goes out of range.

 A ship that wants to conceal itself has two options: it can “go dark”, or it can try to hide.
 Going dark means disabling every non-critical system in the hopes of reducing the ship’s energy signature.
 A ship that has gone dark imposes a -2 penalty to the Electronics roll to notice it.

 The other option is to hide - on a planet, in the midst of an asteroid field, in a wreck, and so on.
 This requires you to actually have something to hide in or behind - if you’re in open space, it’s not an option.
 Next, it requires the captain to make a Piloting roll, opposed by their pursuer’s Electronics.
 If the plan involves maneuvering in tight spaces, the roll might be made at a penalty.